This post is long over due but better late then never 😉

 - Fatigue: I was very very very tired during my first trimester.
 Before I knew I was pregnant I was chugging three cups of coffee a day (I hate coffee!) because I couldn’t stay awake otherwise.
 I would come home from work and take a two hour nap!
 Being tired is one of the signs that led me to believe I was pregnant, because my exhaustion was so abnormal.

 - Nausea: Just typing out that word made my body tingle!
 My nausea was awful.
-I would throw up 10-15 times a day – one day I counted 18.
+I would throw up 10-15 times a day – one day I counted 18 and when I didn’t throw up, all I wanted to do was figure out how to start vomiting to make myself feel better.
+It was just a vicious cycle.
 I tried anything and everything to make me feel better (preggo pops, sea bands, ginger tea etc.) and nothing worked!
 I had no appetite and didn’t want to even look at food – the only thing I could eat was plain bread.
 I had forgotten what it felt like to be normal and not throw up.
 It had become a casual part of my day.
 I had read that some people have it throughout their pregnancy and I was just praying that I wasn’t one of those people and thankfully I wasn’t – around 16 weeks my nausea ended and it was the best thing ever!

 - Bump: My bump showed right away.
 By 12 weeks my stomach was showing and I loved it.
 If only I could have stayed that size the whole time ;P